Yaya Touré: 2012–2014: Collective and individual success

 On 4 December 2013, Touré scored twice for Manchester City in a 3–2 win at West Bromwich Albion.
 This took his tally of league goals to seven, his highest in a single Premier League season.
 On 2 March 2014, Touré scored the equalising goal for Manchester City in the 2014 League Cup final against Sunderland.

 The match ended in a 3–1 win for Manchester City.
 He scored the first hat-trick of his career on 22 March in a 5–0 home win over Fulham.
 Touré scored the third goal for Manchester City on 25 March in the Manchester Derby at Old Trafford, helping City to a 3–0 victory over their local rivals.
 On 18 April, Touré was named as one of the six players on the shortlist for the PFA Players' Player of the Year award before being named in the PFA Team of the Year.

 On 7 May 2014, Touré scored his 20th Premier League goal of the season in a 4–0 win against Aston Villa, becoming only the second midfielder to score 20 goals in a Premier League season, after Frank Lampard.
 His performances helped City to a second Premier League title in three years.

+On 20 May, Touré's agent posted on Twitter that he had become unhappy at Manchester City due to the time it took City to give him a new deal in 2013 and was upset that no-one from the club wished him happy birthday.
+His agent, Dimitri Seluk, told BBC Sport that Toure was "very upset" and could leave City.
+Although he initially denied these rumours on Twitter, Touré later tweeted, "Everything Dimitri said is true.
+He speaks for me.
+I will explain after the World Cup."

 Touré completed more passes than any other player throughout the 2013–14 Premier League season, with 1,169 successful passes in total; he also made an average of 76.41 passes per game, and achieved an average passing accuracy of 90.76% throughout the course of the entire season.